Diego Luna: Acting

 In 2017, it was announced that he would star in a Scarface remake; however, the film went through multiple rewrites and directorial changes in the following years, losing Luna as the lead in the process.

 Luna starred as Mexican drug cartel leader Miguel Ángel Félix Gallardo in the Netflix series Narcos: Mexico, which premiered in November 2018.
 He appeared in the first two seasons of the show.
 Film roles around this time included ensemble roles in the auteur films If Beale Street Could Talk (2018) and A Rainy Day in New York (2019), and a starring role in the 2020 indie drama Wander Darkly.
 Luna had a number of voice acting roles in children's animation, including the 2022 box office hit DC League of Super-Pets; notably, he is part of every installment of Guillermo del Toro's Tales of Arcadia television franchise: Trollhunters (2016), 3Below (2018), Wizards (2020) and the film Trollhunters: Rise of the Titans (2021).

 In 2024, he again, starred alongside close friend and frequent collaborator Gael Garcia Bernal, in the Hulu Original miniseries, La Máquina, as the eponymous character's long time friend and manager, Andronico "Andy" Lujan.
 He received a Golden Globe nomination for Best Performance by a Male Actor in a Supporting Role on Television in 2025 for his performance in the series.
+The same year, he starred as Valentín in the film adaptation of the musical version of Kiss of the Spider Woman, alongside Tonatiuh as Molina and Jennifer Lopez as the title character, which premiered at the 2025 Sundance Film Festival.